 If you have large Ziploc bags, please bring and initial them.
 We will need these to store our plant collections until they can be placed in a cooler.

-Please bring something with which you can carry water into the field (e.g. a Nalgene bottle).

-We will likely encounter Poison ivy.
+We will likely encounter poison ivy.
 If you are allergic to poison ivy, you may want to look into purchasing Tecnu or a similar post-exposure treatment.

 If you have a pair of pruners or a handheld spade, please bring them along.
 We have a limited number of cutting and digging implements.

-Please bring a lunch.
-We will provide coolers.